mozilla/gcp-ingestion/docs/ingestion-beam/sink-job.md

 A job for delivering messages between Google Cloud services.
 Defined in the `com.mozilla.telemetry.Sink` class ([source](https://github.com/mozilla/gcp-ingestion/blob/master/ingestion-beam/src/main/java/com/mozilla/telemetry/Sink.java)).

+## Deprecated

+This job has been replaced by [ingestion-sink](../ingestion-sink) for loading messages from Google Cloud PubSub into BigQuery.

 ## Supported Input and Outputs

 Supported inputs: